joshplotkin/data_generation-2015/README.md

 * allow user defined customer data, more categories, and generally more versatile
 * think about analysis that can be done --> add more columns
 * minor: add adds weeks to the start date so we don't get data for the final half week
+* script to calculate expected outputs based on profiles